 Labor and birth with pelvic pain

-Many women with pelvic pain in pregnancy can have a normal vaginal birth.
+Many women with pelvic pain during pregnancy can have a normal vaginal birth.
 Plan ahead and talk about your birth plan with your birth partner, midwife, or doctor.